 The following tables describe the fees, expenses, and adjustments that you will pay when buying, owning, and surrendering or making withdrawals from an Investment Option or from the Contract.
 Please refer to your Contract specifications page for information about the specific fees you will pay each year based on the options you have elected.
-These tables do not reflect any investment advisory fees you authorize your Financial Professional's firm to receive from the Contract.
-If investment advisory fees were reflected, fees and expenses would be higher.
+These tables do not reflect any financial adviser fees that you pay from your other assets, or that you choose to have us pay from this Contract.
+If financial adviser fees were reflected, fees and expenses would be higher.

-This Contract has no transaction expenses that apply at the time you buy the Contract, surrender or make withdrawals from the Contract, or transfer Contract Value between Investment Options.
-However, state premium taxes may be deducted.
+The first table describes the fees and expenses that you will pay at the time that you buy the Contract, surrender or make withdrawals from an Investment Option or from the Contract, or transfer Contract Value between Investment Options.
+State premium taxes may also be deducted.